Samuel Coleridge-Taylor: Legacy

 Coleridge-Taylor's greatest success was undoubtedly his cantata Hiawatha's Wedding Feast, which was widely performed by choral groups in England during Coleridge-Taylor's lifetime and in the decades after his death.
 Its popularity was rivalled only by the choral standards Handel's Messiah and Mendelssohn's Elijah.
 The composer soon followed Hiawatha's Wedding Feast with two other cantatas about Hiawatha, The Death of Minnehaha and Hiawatha's Departure.
 All three were published together, along with an Overture, as The Song of Hiawatha, Op.
 30. The tremendously popular Hiawatha seasons at the Royal Albert Hall, which continued until 1939, were conducted by Sargent and involved hundreds of choristers, and scenery covering the organ loft.
 Hiawatha's Wedding Feast is still occasionally revived.

 Coleridge-Taylor also composed chamber music, anthems, and the African Dances for violin, among other works.
 The Petite Suite de Concert is still regularly played.
-He set one poem by his namesake Samuel Taylor Coleridge, "The Legend of Kubla Khan".
+He set one poem by his namesake Samuel Taylor Coleridge, "Kubla Khan".

 Coleridge-Taylor was greatly admired by African Americans; in 1901, a 200-voice African-American chorus was founded in Washington, D.C., named the Samuel Coleridge-Taylor Society.
 He visited the United States three times in the early 1900s, receiving great acclaim, and earned the title "the African Mahler" from the white orchestral musicians in New York in 1910.
 Public schools were named after him in Louisville, Kentucky, and in Baltimore, Maryland.

-Coleridge-Taylor composed a violin concerto for the American violinist Maud Powell.
+Coleridge-Taylor composed a violin concerto in 1912 for the American violinist Maud Powell.
 The American performance of the work was subject to rewriting because the parts were lost en route—not, as legend has it, on the RMS Titanic but on another ship.
 The concerto has been recorded by Philippe Graffin and the Johannesburg Philharmonic Orchestra under Michael Hankinson (nominated "Editor's Choice" in Gramophone magazine), Anthony Marwood and the BBC Scottish Symphony Orchestra under Martyn Brabbins (on Hyperion Records), and Lorraine McAslan and the London Philharmonic Orchestra conducted by Nicholas Braithwaite (on the Lyrita label).
 It was also performed at Harvard University's Sanders Theatre in the autumn of 1998 by John McLaughlin Williams and William Thomas, as part of the 100th-anniversary celebration of the composition of Hiawatha's Wedding Feast.
+On 19 July 2023 it was performed at the BBC Proms with Elena Urioste as soloist with the BBC National Orchestra of Wales under Tadaaki Otaka.